flamsanct/flamsanct.github.io/wp/README.md

 The Citadel is the passion project of an experienced group of developers, artists, and space fans who want to push the limits of what's possible with on-chain games.
 As dedicated EVE players, it has been our dream to make a space game with a proper economy for a long time.
 When NFTs emerged as a means of letting players trade their assets freely, we knew it was time to see the vision through.

 This game is our baby, and our sole focus is building it out the best we possibly can.
-We chose to self fund the initial development and audit of a fully functional game that will be playable directly after a ship NFT is minted because we want to demonstrate that we're here for the long run by our actions rather than just our words.
+We chose to self fund the initial development of a fully functional game because we want to demonstrate that we're here for the long run.
 We understand that perfection from top to bottom is impossible, but we’ve taken special care to solve the problems that have plagued other projects in the space:

+- **Playable on mint**: The game can be played immediately after minting a ship.
+Ships reveal the instant you bridge to Polygon -- no waiting.

 - **Code audit**: We have partnered with Solidity Finance to professionally audit all contracts to the same standard and rigor as any serious DeFi product.
 The audit will be 100% complete and passed prior to mint.
 All future updates will be subject to additional auditing as part of our on-going partnership.